Best Exercises for Health and Weight Loss

-When you’re under the cloud of an emotional disorder and haven’t exercised for a long time, setting extravagant goals like completing a marathon or working out for an hour every morning will only leave you more despondent if you fall short.
+Start small.
+When you’re under the cloud of anxiety or depression and haven’t exercised for a long time, setting extravagant goals like completing a marathon or working out for an hour every morning will only leave you more despondent if you fall short.
 Better to set achievable goals and build up from there.

 Schedule workouts when your energy is highest.
-Perhaps you have most energy first thing in the morning before work or school, at lunchtime before the mid-afternoon lull hits, or for longer sessions over the weekend.
+Perhaps you have most energy first thing in the morning before work or school or at lunchtime before the mid-afternoon lull hits?
+Or maybe you do better exercising for longer at the weekends.
 If depression or anxiety has you feeling tired and unmotivated all day long, try dancing to some music or simply going for a walk.
 Even a short, 15-minute walk can help clear your mind, improve your mood, and boost your energy level.
-As you move and start to feel a little better, you’ll experience a greater sense of control over your well-being.
-You may even feel energized enough to exercise more vigorously—by walking further, breaking into a run, or adding a bike ride, for example.
+As you move and start to feel a little better, you’ll often boost your energy enough to exercise more vigorously—by walking further, breaking into a run, or adding a bike ride, for example.